LoopKit/loopdocs/docs/loop-3/medtrum.md

 * The pump base is reusable - do not accidentally discard the base after removing the patch
 * Versions 200U (MD0201 & MD8201) and 300U (MD8301) are supported

-### When Testing Medtrum with Loop
+### Testing Medtrum with the *Loop* App

-* The branch needed to get Medtrum in Loop is: `feat/dev-dana-medtrum`.
+* The branch needed to get Medtrum in *Loop* is: `feat/dev-dana-medtrum`
-    * This branch is subject to rapid updates.
+    * This branch is subject to rapid updates
+    * If you also want to use the Eversense CGM, the `feat/eversense` branch provides support for Dana and Medtrum along with the Eversense CGM

-* Please refer to the [zulipchat Medtrum channel](https://loop.zulipchat.com/#narrow/channel/144182-development/topic/Medtrum.20Nano.20-.20pumps.20for.20development.20use/with/481836247) before building this branch.
+* Please refer to the [zulipchat Loop-dev development channel](https://loop.zulipchat.com/#narrow/channel/144182-development/topic/Loop-dev.20Status/with/515372445) before building this branch.

 - - -